 HP, Bank of America, Caterpillar: Dow Movers

-Breadth within the Dow was negative with 23 of the index's 30 components posting losses.
+Breadth within the Dow was positive with 26 of the index's 30 components posting gains.

 --Written by Alexandra Zendrian in New York.

 >To contact the writer of this article, click here: Alexandra Zendrian